Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/createEquations.rst

 The steps are as follows:

 #.
-Change the Equation Type dropdown to “Enzyme Based Reaction”.
+Change the Reaction Type dropdown to “Enzyme Based Reaction”.
 #.
-Select “Michaelis Menten Kinetics” as the Law.
+Select “Michaelis Menten" as the Law.
 #.
 Enter the equation information into the builder.
-Rate constants are auto
-   generated once again.
 #.
 Press the "Add Equation" Button.

 .. image:: images/02_reactions_eqn_2_marked.png